Welcome to All Hallows, Mitton

 This wonderful medieval church has been a place of worship since 1270 to the present day.

 Please find out more about us by clicking through the pages on this website.

-The Church is open for our 9.30am Sunday services
+The Church is open for Sunday services from 6th Dec

 If you would like keep in touch with what is going on within our church community please sign-up to receive our e-Bulletin by clicking on the link at the side of this page.

 Revd.
 Canon Brian McConkey was inducted as the vicar of All Hallows in April 2017.

 This also signalled the start of our new Pastoral Benefice with St Wilfrid's Ribchester and St John, the Evangelist, Hurst Green.
 All Hallows and St John's have been a joint Benefice for a number of years but the joining of the three parishes was an exciting new chapter for us all.

 On 1st July 2018 we welcomed Karen Herschell, as our curate.
 Karen is living at the vicarage by St John's Church in Hurst Green with her husband and son.